 David Henderson was appointed a director of the Company in November 2014.
 He has over 40 years of experience in the oil and gas business encompassing projects in the US and International venues.
 He is presently President of WBH Energy Partners and is involved in developing resource plays onshore US.
-Previously he was COO of EEX Corporation where he oversaw exploration and development projects on the shelf and deepwater Gulf of Mexico, as well as onshore Texas.
-Prior to that, Mr Henderson was Senior VP of International for Pennzoil Exploration and Production Company where he expanded Pennzoil's international presence and negotiated its participation in the ACG Unit contract offshore Azerbaijan.
-Prior to joining Pennzoil, Mr Henderson was Senior VP of International for Maxus Energy Corporation where he negotiated 15 contracts in 13 countries and oversaw the discovery and development of the Intan and Widuri Fields offshore Sumatra.
+He is presently the principal in Herodotus Resources LLC, an oil and gas consultancy, and was formerly President of WBH Energy Partners, LLC, a private company developing resource plays onshore US.
+Prior to that, Mr. Henderson was Senior VP of International for Pennzoil Exploration and Production Company where he expanded Pennzoil's international presence and negotiated its participation in the ACG Unit contract offshore Azerbaijan.
+Prior to joining Pennzoil, Mr. Henderson was Senior VP of International for Maxus Energy Corporation where he negotiated 15 contracts in 13 countries and oversaw the discovery and development of the Intan and Widuri Fields offshore Sumatra.